lene/here-intermodal-api-blog/README.md

   }
 }
 ```
+NB: If you get an error back that says "Date outside the timetable period", the timetable data of at least one public transit provider in the area is not present - either expired, if the date is in the past, or not yet present, if it is in the future.
+Please adjust the `time` parameter in the request to be closer to the present date.

 The response gives us a JSON list of three `Connection` objects (of which only one is shown here), each of
 which contains a list of `Sec` objects (again, we are only showing the first one).
 The `Sec` objects represent
 parts of the journey between which the vehicle is switched.
 Most importantly for us here, they also contain